Lumintop BLF GT90 flashlight review

 The SBT90.2 is a domeless LED which gives it an edge in terms of throw.
 LEDs with a flat surface have a more intense beam.
 Back in the day, all LEDs were equipped with a silicone dome.
 Until somebody found out that a flashlight without the dome could actually throw much farther.
 But that is history.
 These days, almost all long-range flashlights have domeless LEDs in them.
 Meaning: LED with a flat silicone surface and without a silicone dome.

-When comparing the tint of the beam with other lights it’s a little more on the rosier side (little more towards purple than towards green).
+When comparing the tint of the beam with other lights, it’s a little more on the rosier side (a little more towards purple than towards green).

 - Length: 315 mm ( 12.4 ”)

 - Head diameter: 134 mm ( 5.27 ”)